 So now that you’ve ordered your first CPAP machine, it’s time to learn how to use it!
 In this article, we’ll show you 6 tips and tricks on how to get started with your CPAP therapy.
-Here’s the six steps we’re going to cover:
+Here are the six steps we’re going to cover:

 - How to Set Up CPAP Filters